onsah/gsoc-2025-proposals/proposal.typ

 Generally I am available around 25-30 hours weekly during the coding period.

 Currently I am in my 4th semester of my Masters.
 Normally I would start thesis around June, but if my proposal is accepted I will delay my thesis process so that I start working on it after GSOC.
-Therefore my thesis won't cause any availibility issues for GSOC.
+Therefore my thesis won't cause any availability issues for GSOC.

 I will probably have one final exam during the coding period.
 To prevent any surprises I extend the standard coding period by one week in my proposal.